 Do more of the speaking for a while, which may give them some time to get comfortable with you

-Some people feel tongue-tied at the start of conversations because they haven't had time to warm up to the person they're chatting with, and to generally switch their brain into Talking Mode.
+Some people feel tongue tied at the start of conversations because they haven't had time to warm up to whomever they're chatting with, and to generally switch their brain into Talking Mode.
 If you take over and do more of the speaking at first, you may give them time to get used to you.
 All the things you say may also inspire them to come up with their own contribution.
 To go back to the vacation example, you could ask them how theirs was, then give a longer spiel about a similar trip you took last year.

 If you're still developing as a conversationalist yourself you may not be able to come up with a mini-speech like this.
 Even if you can, don't feel you have to hold court for the next ten minutes.
 Like I said earlier, both parties have to do their part to keep a conversation going.
 Carrying most of the weight initially is fine, but after that you're not obligated to do all the work.

 Possibly adjust your non-verbal communication to make them feel more comfortable

 Your tone of voice and body language may be making them feel uneasy or backed into a corner.
 For example, someone may start talking to a fellow party guest and think they're being outgoing and friendly, when they're unintentionally standing too close, and giving off hyper, overwhelming energy.
 There are lots of ways your non-verbals may send the wrong signal.
 This article can't get into all of them, but a few common ones are:

 - Too forward, eager, and energetic (e.g., standing too close, talking too fast, making intense eye contact, using overly animated gestures, touching too much)

 - Too nervous and uncomfortable, which may set off the other person's own anxiety (e.g., not making much eye contact, shaky voice, stricken facial expression, fidgeting).